Mercantile Perpetuals

 Centralized exchanges like Binance, Bybit, and OKX use margin-based order books.
 You post collateral and the exchange extends you a notional position many times larger than your deposit.
 Leverage is direct: the exchange is effectively lending you the difference.
 If your margin falls below the maintenance requirement, your individual position is liquidated.
 This model is fast and liquid, but it concentrates risk in the exchange itself, relies on centralized custody, and subjects traders to cascading liquidations during volatile markets.
 Liquidation engines, auto-deleveraging systems, and insurance funds exist because the margin model requires constant enforcement to stay solvent.

 Decentralized perpetuals like GMX, GNS, and Kwenta take a different approach to matching, but the leverage mechanic is similar in principle.
 Instead of an order book, traders open positions against a shared liquidity pool.
-Liquidity providers deposit assets into the pool and passively take the other side of every trade, exposing themselves to informed flow.
+Liquidity providers deposit assets into the pool and passively take the other side of every trade, exposing themselves to informed flow (trades from participants with superior price information).
 The pool is effectively lending its liquidity to create leveraged exposure, and individual positions are still liquidated when margin runs out.
 The liquidation engine's ability to properly handle volatility is susceptible to accrue bad debt.
 During trending markets they often suffer losses because they are the counterparty to every winning trade.
 Keeper bots race to liquidate underwater positions, extracting MEV and liquidation penalties from traders at their worst moments.

 Mercantile works differently.
 There is no margin, no individual liquidation, and no passive LP pool.
 Leverage is not created by letting you control more than you deposited.
 Instead, the protocol takes the natural price volatility of the underlying asset and redistributes it.
 Counterparties explicitly opt in as the other side of the trade, receiving a 1x synthetic position in the opposite direction with a stable notional value.
 The volatility they give up is concentrated into 49 discrete leverage tiers, where it is amplified in proportion to each tier's weight.
 The result is leveraged exposure built from volatility redistribution rather than debt or margin.